 How To Propagate Monstera Standleyana

-Take cutting with at least one node and one leaf and root it in water by keeping it warm and in indirect sunlight for a month or so.
-Then pot them up into an aroid d soil mix and treat them as a juvenile plant.
+Take a cutting with at least one node and one leaf and root it in water by keeping it warm and in indirect sunlight for a month or so.
+Once they have developed some roots you can then pot them up into an aroid soil mix and treat them as a juvenile plant.
+For more on what soil to use see our guide: Monstera Soil.

 18°C to 28°C (64-82°F) is ideal.
 So normal household temperatures will be fine.
 Just don’t let them get too cold in winter or at night, according to garden.org they can survive down to about -1°C (30 °F).